Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Model Framework

-$\bullet$ \textbf{Action Space} $\mathcal{A}$: Action space $\mathcal{A}$ is a set of available operations during the transaction on d stocks.
-The action taken by the agent at time $t$ denoted as $a_t$, is assumed to be finite dimensional and continuous.
-Here $a_t \in \mathcal{A}$ is a d-dimensional vector, where the $i_{th}$ dimension represents the action performed on the $i_{th}$ stock.
+$\bullet$ \textbf{Action Space} $\mathbb{A}$: Action space $\mathbb{A}$ is a set of available operations during the transaction on d stocks.
+The action taken by the agent at time $t$ denoted as $\mathbf{a_t}$, is assumed to be finite-dimensional and continuous.
+Here, $\mathbf{a_t} \in \mathbb{A}$ is a d-dimensional vector, where the $i_{th}$ dimension represents the action performed on the $i_{th}$ stock.